rkyv (archive) is a zero-copy deserialization framework for Rust.

 Serializer

-Many types require scratch space to serialize.
-This is some extra allocated space that they can use temporarily and return when they're done.
-For example, Vec might request scratch space to store the resolvers for its elements until it can serialize all of them.
-Requesting scratch space from the serializer allows scratch space to be reused many times, which reduces the number of slow memory allocations performed while serializing.
+Many types require temporarily-allocated space during serialization.
+This space is used temporarily, and then returned to the serializer before serialization finishes.
+For example, Vec might request a dynamically-sized allocation to store the resolvers for its elements until it finishes serializing all of them.
+Allocating memory from the serializer allows the same bytes to be efficiently reused many times, which reduces the number of slow memory allocations performed during serialization.

 Deserialize

 Deserialize also parameterizes over the type that is being deserialized into.
 This allows the same archived type to deserialize into multiple different unarchived types depending on what's being asked for.
-This helps enable lots of very powerful abstractions, but might require you to annotate types when deserializing.
+This helps enable lots of very powerful abstractions, but might require you to use a turbofish or annotate types when deserializing.

-This provides a more or less a traditional deserialization with the added benefit of being sped up somewhat by having very compatible representations.
+This provides a more or less traditional deserialization with the added benefit of being sped up by having very compiler-friendly representations.
 It also incurs both the memory and performance penalties of traditional deserialization, so make sure that it's what you need before you use it.
 Deserialization is not required to access archived data as long as you can do so through the archived versions.

 Even the highest-performance serialization frameworks will hit a deserialization speed limit because of the amount of memory allocation that needs to be performed.